-The evaluation and treatment of kidney illnesses, such as electrolyte imbalances and hypertension, as well as the care of people who need renal replacement therapy, such as dialysis and renal organ transplants, fall under the domain of nephrology.
-The term "dialysis" dates back to the middle of the 19th century and is derived from the Greek word "dialysis," which is derived from the words "dialuein" (split, separate), "dia" (apart), and "luein" (set free).
-In other words, dialysis takes the place of the kidney's primary (excretory) function, which separates (and eliminates) extra water and toxins from the blood and excretes them in the urine.
-Numerous kidney diseases are systemic conditions that don't just impact the organ and may need specialized care.
-Examples include congenital or inherited illnesses like polycystic kidney disease as well as acquired conditions like systemic vasculitis and autoimmune diseases.
-Following a urinalysis, patients are referred to nephrologists for a variety of conditions, including acute kidney injury, kidney disease, proteinuria, kidney stones, hypertensive, and problems of the acid-base or electrolyte balance.
+Nephrology is the branch of medicine concerned with the study and treatment of kidney diseases, including electrolyte imbalances and hypertension, and the care of those requiring renal replacement therapy, such as dialysis and kidney transplants.
+The word "dialysis" has its origin in the middle of the 19th century and stems from the Greek word "dialysis," itself derived from the combining forms of "dialuein" (split, separate), "dia" (apart), and "luein" (set free).
+In other words, dialysis replaces the kidney’s most important (excretory) job of separating (and removing) excess water and toxins from the blood and eliminating them in urine.
+Many kidney diseases are systemic diseases that affect more than just the organ and require specialized care.
+These can be congenital or inherited conditions, such as polycystic kidney disease, or acquired diseases such as systemic vasculitis and autoimmune diseases.
+Patients are referred to nephrologists because of various conditions after a urinalysis is performed, including acute kidney injury, kidney disease, proteinuria, kidney stones, hypertensive, and balancing problems of acid-base or electrolyte.

 Graduate Programs: